shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 If you look at it from left to right, you'll see the **model-wise double descent**: the error decreases in the range $x \lesssim 5$ and again in the range $15 \lesssim x$.
 If you look at it from bottom to top, you'll see the **epoch-wise double descent**: the error decreases in the range $y \lesssim 20$ and again in the range $100 \lesssim y$.

 Can you believe this is real?
 I couldn't when I first read the paper.
-Well, it has been a little long introduction, but in this post, I try to reproduce this mysterious phenomenon focusing on this colormap.
+Well, it has been a little long introduction, but in this post, I try to reproduce this mysterious phenomenon focusing on this color map.
 Also, I share some findings from the experiments and introduce some related works.

 I hope this post in some way helps people who are not convinced just by reading the papers (just like me).

 ## Reproducing Deep Double Descent
 ### Settings
-I carefully read the original paper [2] and copy the settings of the ResNet-18/CIFAR-10 experiment as closely as possible.
-Due to the limitation of conputing resoruces, I didn't try every width from 1 to 64, and I trained for 500 epochs instead of 4,000.
+I carefully read the original paper [2] and copy the settings of the ResNet-18 / CIFAR-10 experiment as closely as possible.
+Due to the limitations of computing resources, I didn't try every width from 1 to 64, and I trained for 500 epochs instead of 4,000.
 Other configurations are unchanged from the original paper [2].
 These settings are feasible for Colaboratory GPU instances (you'll need P100 or T4 for $k \leq 32$).

 |      Config       |         Value          |
 | :---------------: | :--------------------: |